erikmonroy/mrc-covid19/readme.md

 2. Add
 `<div class="patient">`
 right after the beginning `</h1>` tag
 3. Delete the final hanging `</div>` tag at the end, as it causes an Index Error.
-NOTE: not performing this step should still result in a identically functional CSV
+NOTE: not performing this step should still result in an identically functional CSV

 #### Authors
 Erik Spangenberg,